 Wipro pays a onetime bonus to junior employees who have remained with the company since they have been hired from college campuses, an effort to curb attrition of engineers with less than five years of experience.

 This initiative comes at a time when Wipro and its IT services rivals such as Infosys, Cognizant and HCL Technologies lose talent to one another as well as captives of multinationals who are expanding in India to build digital capabilities.

 Wipro will pay a percentage of their total compensation as bonus with the January salary, primarily to employees in the B1 and B2 bands, a person familiar with the matter said.
 An employee needs to commit to stay at the company till 2020 to avail of this benefit.
-A Wipro spokesperson confirmed the move, saying that the plan is to incentivise high-performing individuals in niche domains and technologies and employees hired from campuses.
-“We incentivise high-performing individuals who are engaged in futurefocussed niche technologies and domains with periodic salary interventions.
+A Wipro spokesperson confirmed the move, saying that the plan is to incentivize high-performing individuals in niche domains and technologies and employees hired from campuses.
+“We incentivize high-performing individuals who are engaged in future focused niche technologies and domains with periodic salary interventions.
 The recent intervention was for junior employees hired from campuses for technical roles,” Wipro said in an email.
 “These employees will be eligible for annual increments as well.”